supki/libnotify/README.md

               close
 ```

-You can use one notification in different program places, but API isn't stable in this part yet.
+You can even use one notification in different program places:

 ```haskell
 -- same example with session continued